by Dick Brown

 Phil Mickelson came to the PGA tournament having been reminded almost daily by the press that he needed to win a second major to validate his career.
 The winner of only one major tournament would, the press claimed, be deemed by history to have been a good player, but not a great one.
 Phil responded to that challenge by playing some very good golf during the tournament and led during much of it.
 He had offset some Mickelsonian lapses with brilliant shots, as he had often done before and has since.
 A number of players were playing very well.
 Thomas Bjorn, for an example, threw a course-record-tying 63 at him.
 When the leaders reached the back nine, the Championship was truly up for grabs.

-A thunderstorm halted play late Sunday as Mickelson was putting for par on the 14th green.
+A thunderstorm halted play late Sunday as Mickelson was putting for par on No. 14 green.
 He marked his ball immediately when the alarm sounded, even though he was allowed by the rules to complete the hole.
 When play resumed the next morning, he was tied with Steve Elkington and Bjorn who were playing ahead of him, but he putted quickly and made the putt.
-The 18th hole was at that point the only obvious birdie hole left for them.
-After Elkington flat out missed a ten-foot putt on the 18th green, and Bjorn lipped out a 20-footer, Mickelson needed only to birdie the 18th for a win.
-A good drive set up a 250-yard three wood to the green.
+No. 18 was at that point the only obvious birdie hole left for them.
+After Elkington flat out missed a ten-foot putt on the No. 18 green, and Bjorn lipped out a 20-footer, Mickelson needed only to birdie No. 18 for a win.
+A good drive set up a 250-yard 3-wood to the green.
 After lining up the shot, Mickelson tapped the Nicklaus marker with his club, as if to assure himself that the shot had once been made and could be made again, and then played away.
-The ball landed perhaps forty feet from the pin in terrible rough.
+The ball landed perhaps 40 feet from the pin in terrible rough.
 Mickelson pulled out his famous 64-degree lob wedge and flopped his ball to two feet from the pin.
-That shot was obviously the key shot of the 2005 PGA Championship, and joined Nicklaus’ one iron on the 18th and Janzen’s chip on the 16th hole on the short list of the most notable shots ever played at Baltusrol.
+That shot was obviously the key shot of the 2005 PGA Championship, and joined Nicklaus’ 1-iron on No. 18 and Janzen’s chip on No. 16 on the short list of the most notable shots ever played at Baltusrol.